waf/CSharpRepl/README.md

         - Microsoft.AspNetCore.App
         - Microsoft.WindowsDesktop.App
     - `-t <theme.json>` or `--theme <theme.json>`: Read a theme file for syntax highlighting.
 This theme file associates C# syntax classifications with colors.
 The color values can be full RGB, or ANSI color names (defined in your terminal's theme).
 The [NO_COLOR](https://no-color.org/) standard is supported.
+    - `--trace`: Produce a trace file in the current directory that logs CSharpRepl internals.
+Useful for CSharpRepl bug reports.
     - `-v` or `--version`: Show version number and exit.
     - `-h` or `--help`: Show help and exit.
 - `response-file.rsp`: A filepath of an .rsp file, containing any of the above command line options.